 - All students set up a profile on Unifrog which they can access from Year 7 and use to record their experiences and help them to find the right career path.

 - All students in our 6th Form continue to use Unifrog and use this online resource to complete and track many tasks such as recording skills and experiences, searching for degrees, writing a personal statement, completing UCAS applications, searching and applying for apprenticeships etc.

 - Students have encounters with employers each year through talks from guest speakers in Mission days and assemblies in Years 7-13.

-- Students have a Careers day in Year 11 in which they will hear from external speakers and employers and carry out various careers related activities throughout the day including looking at all post 16 options including A Levels; T Levels; BTECs and apprenticeships.
+- Students have a Careers Day in Year 11 in which they will hear from external speakers and employers and carry out various careers related activities throughout the day including looking at all post 16 options including A Levels; T Levels; BTECs and apprenticeships.
 Students will then write a personalised plan for their post 16 plans.

 - Students across all Year groups have contact with employers and further education through various school trips and guest speakers visiting lessons.

 - Students participate in STEM (Science, Technology, Engineering and Maths) activities in school which explores the jobs available and highlights the problem of the lack of women in this work sector.

 - There is a 6th Form Welcome Day in Year 10 and in Year 11 where students will be able to attend A Level style lessons to get a feel of what it would be like to study in a 6th form.

 - Students in Year 9 will participate in an experience of the workplace, working within a variety of different sectors and with local employers.
 They will complete project work and look at different routes into their selected employment sectors.